nrdxp/nrd.sh/src/pages/blog/std.md

 ## A Departure from Tradition

-It is fair to say that nixpkgs module system as become the sort of "goto" means of managing configuration in the Nix community, and while this may be good at the top-level where a global namespace is sometimes desirable, it doesn't really give us a generic means of sectioning off our code to generate both configuration _and_ derivation outputs quickly.
+It is fair to say that the nixpkgs module system has become the sort of "goto" means of managing configuration in the Nix community, and while this may be good at the top-level where a global namespace is sometimes desirable, it doesn't really give us a generic means of sectioning off our code to generate both configuration _and_ derivation outputs quickly.